gschultz49/Reddit-Webscraper/README.md

 Supported file extensions: 'xml', 'jsonlines', 'jl', 'json', 'csv', 'pickle', 'marshal'

-#Other notes
+# Other notes
-This scraper only scrapes the "hot"
+This scraper only scrapes the "hot" section